propelorm/Propel/cookbook/working-with-unit-tests.markdown

 {% endhighlight %}

 You can also write additional unit test classes to any of the directories in `test/testsuite/` (or add new directories if needed).
 PHPUnit command will find these files automatically and run them.

 ## Start the magic ##

-Now you should ready to go with PHPUnit.
+Now you should be ready to go with PHPUnit.

 To start all tests, run: